How to Start a Private Practice as a Therapist in New Jersey

 LLC (Recommended)

 Register through the NJ Division of Revenue.
 Filing cost is approximately $125.
-Provides personal asset protection from business-related liabilities.
+Provides personal asset protection.

 Sole Proprietorship

-No Publication Requirement: Unlike New York, you do not need to publish your LLC formation in a newspaper, saving you significant startup capital.
+Unlike New York, you do not need to publish your LLC formation in a newspaper, saving you $500–$2,000.

 Apply for a free Employer Identification Number (EIN) from the IRS at irs.gov.
-Then open a dedicated business checking account to separate personal and practice finances.
-You will also need to register with the NJ Division of Taxation for state tax obligations.
+Then open a dedicated business checking account.

 • NPI Type 2: Your LLC’s organizational ID.